cirruslabs/cirrus-ci-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Request a new feature
+about: Request a new feature to be added to the Cirrus CI platform
 labels: feature
-assignees: ''
+assignees: ""
 ---

 # Description